What Makes an Item a "Burglar's Tool?"

 Even everyday, innocent items can be criminalized, depending on the intentions of those who possess them.

-Examples of Burglary Tools
+What Are Examples of Burglary Tools?

-Tools that may be considered burglary tools if the jury concludes that the defendant possessed them with the intent commit burglary (or a similar crime) include:
+Tools that may be considered burglary tools if the jury concludes that the defendant possessed them with the intent to commit burglary (or a similar crime) include:

 • crowbars and slim jims